Why Consider Income Protection now?

 We are living in unprecedented times.
 Many professional and company directors have seen their income disappear or be significantly reduced since lockdown started.
 As the restrictions ease and businesses reopen the ability to earn income returns.
 But what if this loss of income happened again due to an illness or injury that prevented you from getting back to work?
 Could you replace your income long term?

-Income protection provides a replacement income if you cannot work due to illness or injury after a certain period of time.
-You can take out income protection if you are in full-time work or are self-employed and receive tax relief on the premium at your highest rate of tax.
+Income Protection provides a replacement income if you cannot work due to illness or injury after a specified period of time.
+Whether you are Self-Employed, a PAYE employee or a Company Director you can take out Income Protection and receive tax relief on the premiums paid at your highest rate of tax.

 How much cover do you need?

 With sufficient Income Protection in place your lifestyle won’t suffer if any accident or illness leaves you unable to work and earn an income.
 Instead, your Income Protection policy will pay you a replacement income of up to 75% of your normal income – enough to cover your most pressing financial needs while you recover.
 And the best bit?
 It’s eligible for tax relief at your marginal rate.